MicrosoftDocs/powerapps-docs/includes/control-text-input.md

-A control in which the user can draw, clear, and highlight areas of an image.
+A box in which the user can type text, numbers, and other data.